amitgupta1000/INTELLISEARCH/README.md

 ---

-**Made with ❤️ and AI** - Combining the power of multiple LLMs for comprehensive research automation.
+**Made with ❤️ and AI** - Combining the power of Google Gemini AI for comprehensive research automation.